drinkataco/pluggy/README.md

 Actions can be defined to group methods to change the status of several sockets at the same time.

+Adding Timers to channels and actions is currently not supported.

 ![Pluggy Screenshot](https://raw.githubusercontent.com/drinkataco/pluggy/develop/screenshot.png)

 ## Requirements ##